Skip to content

 Apply a custom affine transformation to the dataset.

-from zarrnii.transforms import AffineTransform
+from zarrnii.transform import AffineTransform

-# Define a scaling transformation
+# Define a scaling transformation using a matrix

-scaling_transform = AffineTransform.from_scaling((2.0, 2.0, 1.0))
+scaling_transform = AffineTransform.from_array(scaling_matrix)

 # Apply the transformation

-transformed = znimg.apply_transform(scaling_transform, znimg)
+transformed = znimg.apply_transform(scaling_transform, ref_znimg=znimg)

 print("Transformed affine matrix:\n", transformed.affine.matrix)